Drawing the Body Clothed, In the V&A PM (Aged 16–18)

-Inspired by the V&A’s collection, this course will explore the human form and the clothed body in depth, with a focus on sculpture, fashion and the figure.
+Inspired by the V&A’s collection, this course will explore the human form and the body in depth, with a focus on sculpture, fabric and the figure.

 • Drawing from Art